What is the meaning of the color red that we see so often being worn on one's wrist?

 The primary purpose of this “Mouli” is to act as a reminder to achieve your goal.
 The symbolic thread triggers thoughts about the goal and constantly reminds you to continue onwards.

-But, Hindus, they interpret the Kalava, the red string, also as an amulet for protection, much like the bendel bracelet.
+But, Hindus, they interpret the Kalava, the red string, also as an amulet for protection, much like the red string of fate bendel bracelet.

 It is thought to defend the wearer against everything from enemies to natural disasters.